 All ARK chews come in 3 color-coded toughness levels:

 • Standard/Soft - the softest, “chewiest” option that you can “sink your teeth” into the most.
-Recommended for mild chewing, or for those who like to chew on very soft items like fabric or gum.
+Recommended for mild chewing (for individuals who do not chew through anything that they chew on).

-• XT are “Xtra Tough” - this option is firmer, but still chewy.
+• XT / Medium Firm - XT stands for "Xtra Tough."
+This option is firmer, but still fairly chewy.
 Recommended for moderate chewing (for individuals who sometimes chew through things and/or have chewed through the standard level before).
-Depending on the shape of the chew), this level is usually most similar to the firmness of Pink Pearl erasers.
+Depending on the shape of the chew, this level is usually most similar to the firmness of Pink Pearl erasers.

-• XXT are “Xtra Xtra Tough” - the most firm option.
-These are pretty tough and rigid, but still with a little chewiness / "give."
-Recommended for those who like to chew on firm items.
-Although no chew tool is indestructible, this is usually the longest lasting level for heavy chewers.
+• XXT / Super Firm - XXT stands for "Xtra Xtra Tough."
+This is the most firm option.
+These are pretty tough and rigid, but still chewable.
+Although no chew tool is indestructible, this is usually the longest lasting level in any given shape for heavy chewers.